chris68/base/INSTALLATION.md

 ## Apache ##
 ### SSL ###
 The certificates are managed via letsencrypt.org and are created via certbot.
-The can be found here:
+They can be found here:
 ```
 /etc/letsencrypt/live/<server>
 ```